 The Alternative Transportation Fee was passed in 2007.
 This fee pays for the student bus passes and has made the transit system a more popular option.
 Since the fee was passed, WTA fixed-route ridership has doubled.
 This shows that students are worth investing in.

 The point of the fee is to give students access to convenient and sustainable transportation options.
 That goal of sustainability is called into question when large points of rider congestion stems from stops at the bottom of Sehome Hill.

 Responsibility falls on us as students as well.
 The WTA has responded to concerns by sending out employees to observe how the new routes are working, but students living walking-distance to campus have the power to ease up on these strains.
 Walk when you can, and leave earlier.

 The WTA’s efforts need to be focused on those living in neighborhoods farther away.
 Routes don’t need to be added to give more access to those living in the NXNW apartment complex.
 Residents have their own shuttle operating every half an hour.
-The WTA doesn’t lose money from those students; their pass fee is already paid for in
+The WTA doesn’t lose money from those students; their pass fee is already paid for in tuition.

 Work instead to help students, for example, living in the York district who lost their main route from campus.
 As they walk to the next stop on Magnolia, students have to watch as already full buses pass by.

 Western puts a large emphasis on the bus system and promotes it to prospective students.
 If the university is going to endorse this system, it needs to work.
 Students need reliable transportation to and from campus.